trapcoin-dev/Trapcoin/README.md

 ## This is the offical Trapcoin Github.

-Trapcoin is based on CryptoNote and uses the CryptoNight algorithm.
+Trapcoin is based on ForkNote/CryptoNote and uses the CryptoNight algorithm.

 There is a max supply of 100.000.000 coins and the blocktime is 120 seconds.